privacyguides/privacyguides.org/docs/advanced/signal-configuration-hardening.en.md

 Molly offers two variants of the app: **Molly** and **Molly-FOSS**.

 The former is identical to Signal with the addition of Molly's improvements and security features.
-The latter, Molly-FOSS, removes Google's proprietary code, ([FCM](https://en.wikipedia.org/wiki/Firebase_Cloud_Messaging) and Google Maps intergration), which is used for some key features, in an effort to make it fully open-source.
+The latter, Molly-FOSS, removes Google's proprietary code, which is used for some key features (e.g., [FCM](https://en.wikipedia.org/wiki/Firebase_Cloud_Messaging) and Google Maps integration), in an effort to make it fully open-source.

 A comparison of the two versions is available in the [project's repository](https://github.com/mollyim/mollyim-android#readme).